somilg050/personal-blog/pages/posts/tech-blog-3.md

 "/tmp/crontab.Jt72NEAVtu" 0L, 0B
 ```

 That's it!!
-You have successfully learned the basics of cron job now, lets deep dive using an example now.
+You have successfully learned the basics of crontab now, lets deep dive using an example now.

+---

+### **Learn by doing :)**

 We will look at some of the most common use cases of cron jobs.
 We will use an example where we will run a script every 3 hours using Crontab.